Robert W. Fuller: Ventures in social reform

+Fuller had a longstanding interest in social and economic reform.
 In 1971 on a visit to India, Fuller had witnessed the famine caused by war with Pakistan; the war was a catalyst for the emergence of Bangladesh as an independent nation.

-With the election in the United States of President Jimmy Carter (D-Georgia), Fuller began a campaign to persuade the new leader to end world hunger.
-In 1977, Fuller co-founded The Hunger Project, along with Werner Erhard and singer John Denver.
+With the election in the United States of President Jimmy Carter, he began a campaign to persuade the new leader to end world hunger.
+In 1977, Fuller joined Werner Erhard and singer John Denver in forming The Hunger Project, which worked to generate a consensus on ending world hunger.
 His June 1977 meeting with Carter in the Oval Office helped lead to the establishment of the Presidential Commission on World Hunger.

 During the 1970s and 1980s, Fuller traveled frequently to the Soviet Union, working as a citizen-scientist to improve superpower relations during the Cold War.
-This led to the creation of the Mo Tzu Project, a group of citizen-diplomats traveling the world seeking citizen to citizen understanding to create sustainable peace.
-It also resulted in the creation of the nonprofit global corporation Internews, which promotes democracy via free and independent media.
-For many years Fuller served as its chairman, working with Kim Spencer, David M. Hoffman and Evelyn Messinger (founders of Internews), Alia Johnson, Robert Cabot, and John Steiner, among others.
+This led to the creation of the Mo Tzu Project, a group of citizen-diplomats traveling the world seeking citizen-to-citizen understanding to create sustainable peace.
+His frequent travel partner, Robert Cabot, funded these travels and became his patron for some fifteen years.
+Fuller also participated in the creation of the nonprofit global corporation Internews, which promoted democracy via free and independent media.
+Fuller served as its chairman, working with Kim Spencer, David M. Hoffman and Evelyn Messinger (founders of Internews), Alia Johnson, Robert Cabot, and John Steiner, among others.
 In 1982, Fuller appeared in the PBS documentary Thinking Twice About Nuclear War.

 With the collapse of the USSR, Fuller's turn as a citizen-diplomat came to a close.
 Reflecting on the different roles he had played, he came to understand that he had, at various times, enjoyed the status of a "somebody" while at other times he had embraced the position of a "nobody."
 His experiences in "Nobodyland" led him to identify rankism—a term he coined, and defined as the abuse of the power inherent in rank.

-In 2003, Fuller published his seminal work, Somebodies and Nobodies: Overcoming the Abuse of Rank (New Society Publishers).
-The book inspired a group in Virginia to set up the Dignitarian Foundation.
+In 2003, Fuller published Somebodies and Nobodies: Overcoming the Abuse of Rank (New Society Publishers).
+The book led a group in Virginia to set up the Dignitarian Foundation.
 He published a sequel that focused on building a dignitarian society, titled All Rise: Somebodies, Nobodies, and the Politics of Dignity (Berrett-Koehler, 2006).
 In 2008, Fuller and co-author Pamela A. Gerloff released an 86-page "action-oriented guide" titled Dignity for All: How to Create a World Without Rankism.

-An energetic evangelist for the Dignity Movement, Fuller frequently speaks at universities, conferences, and social policy organizations.
-Notable recent engagements include:
+Fuller frequently spoke at universities, conferences, and social policy organizations.
+Notable engagements include: